HeatherHawkins552/Lab-04-true/lab-04.md

 Is this surprising?
 Why or why not?

+It is suprising that Texas and California dont have the most of both.
+Since both CA and TX have plenty of land and also a large population, it is suprising that they are not both similar in number for both La Quintas and Denny;s

 \###Exercise 10

 Which states have the most Denny’s locations per thousand square miles?